 - Documentary evidence

-Lawyer Near Me 602-682-5270Understanding What to Expect During a Glendale Grand Theft Case
+What to Expect During a Glendale, Arizona Grand Theft Case

-Despite being arrested, you are still considered innocent until proven guilty beyond a shadow of a doubt, which is on the prosecution to establish.
+Despite being arrested, you are still considered innocent until proven guilty beyond a reasonable doubt, which is the prosecution’s burden to establish.
 Your alibi and any other applicable defenses are then used to dispute the evidence against you.
-Once the trial reaches its conclusion, the jury will declare a verdict — guilty or not guilty— and you will either be free to go or face conviction and sentencing by the judge.
+Once the trial reaches its conclusion, the jury will render a verdict, guilty or not guilty, and you will either be free to go or face conviction and sentencing by the judge.

-Grand theft charges will require that your case goes to trial, where a judge and jury will hear the prosecution present the case and where you will have the opportunity to make your defense.
-If this is your first time dealing with the criminal justice system, you may feel uncertain about what to expect and anxious about what the outcome will be.
+Grand theft charges will require that your case go to trial, where a judge and jury will hear the prosecution present the case, and where you will have the opportunity to make your defense.
+If this is your first time dealing with the criminal justice system, you may feel uncertain about what to expect and anxious about the outcome.

 A Glendale grand theft defense attorney will prepare you by providing you with an overview of criminal defense in Arizona and will walk you through how they will defend you against your grand theft charges.